 Creating a standard payroll process will improve your payroll team’s productivity.
 It can also lower your risk of making payroll mistakes, making your payroll department more reliable.

-Documenting your payroll process is an important step in managing payroll.
-This strategy helps when analyzing and auditing your payroll system as it highlights each step and makes it easier to identify weak points in the process.
+Documenting your payroll process helps in analyzing and auditing your payroll system as it highlights each step and makes it easier to identify weak points in the process.
 Once you develop a payroll process that works best for your business, document these procedures and share them with the payroll team to help ensure each payroll staff member understands their role.

 Maintain a standard payroll processing manual for the payroll department.
 This should include all the payroll processing steps as well as the reporting and check-handling processes.
 It will also be useful to have instructions on how to process payroll manually in case of emergencies.